Contents

 - Reviewing Work-Related Injuries and Illnesses

-- Berkeley Lab will review all work-related injuries and illnesses to understand what caused them and to develop controls to prevent them from recurring.
+- Berkeley Lab will review work-related injuries and illnesses to understand what caused them and to develop controls to prevent them from recurring.

 - Reviews of work-related injuries and illnesses are owned by the cognizant line management.